raphaeljolivet/java2typescript/README.md

 # Example

-**java2typescript** handles all the HTTP REST standard itself, and present services like vanilla Typescript methods, regardless of the HTTP method / mime to use.
+**java2typescript** handles all the HTTP REST standard itself, and provide REST services as vanilla Typescript methods, regardless of the HTTP method / mime to use.

 Consider the following JAX-RS service
 ```java